How to renew Wildcard Certificate for SAP System

 While generating CSR for Wildcard certificate, you can take advantage of SAN entries to define multiple hostnames or aliases which can be used for different Subjects or Instances.

-Once CSR is generated, Share it with your CA and get signed cert with full chain, i.e. with CA’s Root and Intermediate Cert.
+Once CSR is generated, Share it with your CA and get a signed cert with full chain, i.e. with CA’s Root and Intermediate Cert.
 Import the response back into the PSE via STRUSTSSO2 and you are done.
-No SAP application restart is required as its all online activity.
+No SAP application restart is required as it’s all online activity.

 How to renew Certificate

-Normally as you will be renewing same cert with original DN, you can ask your CA to issue renewed certificate directly from their side.
-They will share it in .pfx format and you can get it imported in your system.
+Normally as you will be renewing the same cert with the original DN, you can ask your CA to issue renewed certificate directly from their side.
+They will share it in .pfx format and you can get it imported into your system.
 For details, please refer here.

-If new CSR generation is must as per CA, then follow method mentioned previously to generate CSR.
-Make sure to use same SAN entries as before.
-As all contents including SAN entries are same, generated CSR from any one system will be identical to rest.
-Once you receive signed response from CA, you can use same response to update certificate in all your SAP system which are using same Wildcard certificate.
-You just need to import response back into PSE via STRUSTSSO2.
+If new CSR generation is a must as per CA, then follow the method mentioned previously to generate CSR.
+Make sure to use the same SAN entries as before.
+As all contents including SAN entries are the same, generated CSR from any one system will be identical to the rest.
+Once you receive a signed response from CA, you can use the same response to update the certificate in all your SAP systems that are using the same Wildcard certificate.
+You just need to import the response back into PSE via STRUSTSSO2.

 Reference SAP Notes : 2148457 & 1473710